-You don’t have to go far to have a great New Year’s Eve party.
-In fact, you can easily host the holiday season’s final hurrah from the comfort of your patio, surrounded by family and friends.
+You don't have to go far to have a great New Year's Eve party.
+You can easily host the holiday season’s final hurrah from the comfort of your patio, surrounded by family and friends.

 Pick the Appropriate Theme

-• Your wallet.
-How much do you want to spend on your party?
+• Your budget: How much do you want to spend on your party?

 Kids’ Campout

-If you live in a warmer climate and the weather is agreeable this time of year, let your kids and their friends celebrate with a backyard campout.
+If you live in a warmer climate and the weather is agreeable this time of year, let your kids have a backyard campout with their friends.

 Crafts and Champagne